andreic-ensemble/doctest/documentation/getting_started/fidyaml.md

+---
+title: fidyaml
+description: fidyaml
+---

 # Overview
 The following sections in the RadiantOne FID yaml file can be customized.

-{==Note – Do not use “TABS” for spacing in the .yaml file.
-Use the space bar to indent as needed.==}
+<mark>Note – Do not use “TABS” for spacing in the .yaml file.
+Use the space bar to indent as needed.</mark>

 # Ports
 If you don’t want to use the default ports, customize the following sections in the .yaml file: